113ll3/Ibmclouddocscli/debug.md

 {: #debugging-runtime-errors}
 If you experience problems with your application at run time, application logs can help to pinpoint the cause of the error and recover from that problem.

 Specifically, logging to stdout and stderr can be enabled.
-For more information about how to configure the log files for applications that are deployed by using the {{site.data.keyword.Bluemix_notm}} built-in buildpacks, see the following list:
+For more information about how to configure the log files for applications that are deployed by using the {{site.data.keyword.cloud_notm}} built-in buildpacks, see the following list:

   * For Liberty for Java™ applications, see [Liberty: Logging and Trace ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html){: new_window}.
   * For Node.js applications, see [Node.js debugging starts with better logging! ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2015/03/node-js-better-logging/){: new_window}.